Ruby Oram

 Dr. Ruby Oram is an Assistant Professor of Practice at Texas State University where she teaches undergraduate and graduate courses on U.S. history and public history.
 She received her PhD from the joint doctoral program in U.S. and Public History at Loyola University Chicago in 2020.
 She is a social historian of American women and gender, labor, education, and urban reform movements of the late nineteenth and twentieth centuries.
 She co-coordinates the Public History Graduate Concentration and serves as Internship Director for the Texas Center for Public History.

-Oram’s first book, Home Work: Gender, Child Labor, and Education for Girls in Urban America, 1870-1930 (forthcoming, University of Chicago Press), explores how public schools evolved to police when and where girls labored in industrial cities.
-Using Chicago as a case study, she argues that women’s groups expanded the regulatory power of public schools to address social anxieties about women, wage-earning, and domesticity.
-Oram has published on gender, labor, and urban school reform in The Journal of Urban History, The Journal of the Gilded Age and Progressive Era and A Girl Can Do: Recognizing and Representing Girlhood (ed.
-Tiffany Isselhardt).
-She is currently pursuing National Register status for several twentieth-century public schools in Chicago that represent important chapters in the history of urban education.
-Oram is also working on her second book project about America’s first state prisons for women.
+Oram’s forthcoming book, Home Work: Gender, Child Labor, and Education for Girls in Urban America, 1870-1930 (University of Chicago Press, November 2025), explores how public schools evolved to police when and where girls labored in industrial cities during the Gilded Age and Progressive Era.
+Using Chicago as a case study, she argues that white women’s groups expanded the regulatory power of public schools to address their social anxieties about women’s wage-earning, sexual delinquency, and domesticity.
+Oram is currently working on a second book project about women temperance activists and police reform between 1870 and 1920.

 More information about her teaching, scholarship, and public history projects can be found on her personal website.